abc8747/isqx/README.md

 A tiny dependency-free Python library to define, manipulate, and convert physical units/dimensions.

 At the current state, it merely serves to enable writing machine-readable, structured documentation.
+It does *not* perform runtime unit checking.

 ## Key principles

-- **No runtime value-wrapping**.
-Existing, mature unit-checking libraries like [`astropy.units`](https://docs.astropy.org/en/stable/units/index.html) uses operator overloading to encapsulate your data types in a new object (e.g. `(10 * u.newton) / (1 * u.kg)` returns a `Quantity` object).
+- **No runtime value-wrapping**: Existing, mature unit-checking libraries like [`astropy.units`](https://docs.astropy.org/en/stable/units/index.html) use operator overloading to encapsulate your data types in a new object (a `numpy.ndarray` becomes a `Quantity` object).
 It checks units eagerly at runtime.
 This introduces performance overhead and friction with existing libraries that expect raw numerical inputs.
 Most simply resort to writing units in docstrings:
     ```py
     def acceleration(force, mass):
         """Return the acceleration (meters per second squared).